DFE-Digital/architecture/standards/common-definitions.md

 <a name="product"></a>
 ### Product ###

-A product is a coherent set of digital, technology, application, data, infrastructure and security components, used in the context of a service, to deliver value by addressing a specific problem experienced by users.

-A product enables the delivery of the service.
-Generally, products are tangible items that can be acquired, sold or consumed in some way.
+A product is a thing that helps to meet one or more user needs.
+A digital product is usually a piece of software.

+Products can vary in size and can be grouped together and integrated to create a service.
+Typically, a service is a larger collection of products which are grouped together to help a user to achieve an outcome.

-For example, a Customer Relationship Management product, like Microsoft Dynamics or Salesforce, or the 'Discover your skills and careers' product within the National Careers Service.
+An example is the 'Discover your skills and careers' product within the National Careers Service.
+It's a standalone product but is best consumed as part of the user journey across the wider service.
+This helps a user achieve the outcome of defining a career path and developing their skills to be successful in that career.

+Some examples of technology products, used to enable a service, are Microsoft Dynamics or Salesforce.
+These are Commercial-Off-The-Shelf (COTS) products that, amongst other things, provide customer relationship management capability.

 <a name="activities"></a>